Macrometacorp/docs/docs/account-management/attributes/add-attributes-api.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to create a new user using the GDN console web UI.
+Follow these instructions to add attributes to API keys using the GDN console web UI.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Accounts**.